About the Critical Minerals Strategic Reserve

 • contracts-for-difference (price floors and ceilings).

-Support will depend on the needs and conditions of specific mineral markets.
+Support for projects from the CMSR will depend on the needs and conditions of specific mineral markets.
 This will allow Australia to respond to fast-moving market dynamics and the unique circumstances of different minerals.

 Minerals in focus